-Normal hemoglobin also called as hemoglobin has four protein chains, two Alpha globin and two beta globin.
+Normal hemoglobin also called hemoglobin has four protein chains, two Alpha globin, and two beta-globin.
 Deficiency in these protein chains lead to two types of Thalassemia:

-Beta thalassemia: Beta thalassemia occurs when the body can’t produce a protein called beta globin.
-Two genes including one from each parent, are inherited to make beta globin.
-Absence of one gene cause thalassemia minor while absence of both the genes will lead to the serious form of disease called as Beta thalassemia major.
+Beta thalassemia: Beta thalassemia occurs when the body can’t produce a protein called beta-globin.
+Two genes including one from each parent, are inherited to make beta-globin.
+Absence of one gene causes thalassemia minor while the absence of both the genes will lead to the serious form of the disease called Beta thalassemia major.

 According to the severity of the disease, thalassemia can be categorized as: